Philanthropy as a Force of Social Change

 Martin Luther Jr. King (1926-1966): As a philanthropist and Nobel Peace Prize winner believed in nonviolence with his famous speech of “I Have a Dream”, he called for racial integration, and led nonviolence marches in 1966 and 1968.
 He had pioneered the use of consumer boycotts for economic equality, which is applied by many social activists today.
 He is now an epitome for people serving for civil rights (Burlingame 2004).

 - Margaret Sanger (1879-1966): She led a successful campaign to establish a nationwide system of clinics where women could obtain reliable birth control services.
 She provided the grounds for acceptance of birth control through organized medicine, and the affirmation of her belief that there was a fundamental right to practice birth control by the court (Burlingame 2004).

 Related Nonprofit Organizations

-National Committee for Responsive Philanthropy which promotes philanthropy that serves the public good, and is responsive to people and communities with the least wealth and opportunity and is held accountable to the highest standard of integrity and openness.
-The organization envisions a fair, just and democratic society in which the common good is recognized as a high priority (http://www.ncrp.org)
+The National Committee for Responsive Philanthropy promotes philanthropy serving the public good and is responsive to people and communities with the least wealth and opportunity and is held accountable to the highest standard of integrity and openness.
+The organization envisions a fair, just and democratic society in which the common good is recognized as a high priority (https://www.ncrp.org/)